Skip to Content

 Here Are My Favorite Egyptian Recipes To Make At Home

-But I know as much as you do, that time is short.
-So to get started, I begin with easy Egyptian recipes and build from there.
+But I know as much as you do that time is short.
+So, to get started, I will begin with easy Egyptian recipes and build from there.
 I know that I’ll be back in Egypt before long.
 After all, our last trip was cut short by the 2020 pandemic.
 But in the meantime, I can throw together one of these Egyptian foods and sit back while the flood of memories rushes through me.

 So warm up the oven and grab the apron.
 These 5 tasty Egyptian recipes will take you back to the wonders of Egypt.